CrunchyHotDogs/BatGen/README.md

 # BatGen
-##BatGen (FOR VIDEOS).
+## BatGen (FOR VIDEOS).
 A small website that generates batch files based on options the user chooses.
 Currently only supports .mkv.
-A working example can be found at this address. (batgen-kcprojects.rhcloud.com)
+### A working example can be found at this address. (https://batgen-kcprojects.rhcloud.com)

 I was getting annoyed at having to create a new batch file for every series I would want to re-tag, so I decided to create BatGen.